meilisearch/documentation/learn/core_concepts/primary_key.md

 ]
 ```

 Aside from the primary key, **documents in the same index are not required to share attributes**.
-A book in this dataset could be missing a `title` or `genre` attribute and still be successfully indexed by Meilisearch.
+A book in this dataset could be missing the `title` or `genre` attribute and still be successfully indexed by Meilisearch, provided it has the `id` attribute.

 ### Primary key

-The primary key is the attribute of the primary field and it must be shared across all documents in an index.
-If no primary key is found in one document, **none of the documents will be stored.**
+The primary key is the attribute of the primary field.

+Every index has a primary key, an attribute that must be shared across all documents in that index.
+If you attempt to add documents to an index and even a single one is missing the primary key, **none of the documents will be stored.**

 #### Example